-Assuming a scene in which new items are placed on display shelves, the new items stored in display containers are placed on the robot.
+Assuming a scene in which new items are placed on display shelves, participants will load the new items in the container prepared by the judge onto the mobile robot.

 The display container stores a total of nine items: three types of rice balls, two types of lunch boxes, and one each of sandwiches, packaged drinks, stick salad, and coleslaw.
 Each item must be placed next to or behind like items on the display shelve.
 It is allowed to stack up the lunch boxes, in which case the new one should be below the already stored one.